You can see our other Friday the 13th lists here. Today, it’s time for Friday the 13th Part VII: The New Blood (1988), aka, Jason Vs. Carrie.

 Hindsight being what it is, Daryl Haney now admits this conclusion was a stupid mistake, but it was there in his very first draft of the screenplay, except at that point the climax was in a condo.
 John Carl Buechler thought if they were going to do it then Tina’s dad needed to come up out of that water looking almost as gnarly and decayed as Jason since he was supposed to have been dead at the bottom of the Lake for just as long.
 So, this is what the dad was supposed to look like:

 Buechler was overruled by Sachs, who thought it looked equal parts disgusting and silly.
 So, instead they threw some traces of mud on the guy’s face and called it good.
-Muddy-faced or full-on zombie, either way that ending is so goofy it was going to get laughs, no matter what.
+Problem solved?

 11. They set a record for longest uninterrupted on-screen controlled burn in Hollywood history